cpyup/easy_shop/README.md

 ## User Stories

+User stories that were utilized during this project:

 > As a user, I would like the ability to search for products based on the category type
 >